Hausdorff dimension of self-similar measures and sets with common fixed point structure: Introduction and Statements

 \begin{theorem} [Hochman~\cite{Hochman2014}] If the self-similar IFS $\mathcal{I}$ on $\mathbb{R}$ satisfies the ESC, then

 \end{theorem}

 The ESC implies that the self-similar IFS $\mathcal{I}$ has no exact overlap, i.e. there are no finite sequences of symbols $(i_1,\ldots,i_n)\ne(j_1,\ldots,j_m)$ such that $f_{i_1}\circ\cdots\circ f_{i_n}\equiv f_{j_1}\circ \cdots\circ f_{j_m}$.
-When exact overlaps exist, a better bound can be obtained by considering the number of exact overlaps.
+When exact overlaps occur, a better bound can be obtained by counting them.
 Lau and Ngai \cite{LauNgai} and Zerner \cite{Zerner} introduced the Weak Separation Condition (WSC), which allows exact overlaps.
-Still, the not-exactly overlapping maps must be relatively far from each other, comparable with the contraction ratios of the maps.
+Still, the not-exactly-overlapping maps must be relatively far apart, comparable to the contraction ratios of the maps.
 This allows us to calculate the dimension of the attractor as a limit of the similarity dimensions of higher iterates.
 In some special cases, when the contraction ratios are reciprocals of integers, it is possible to calculate the dimension of the corresponding self-similar measures, see Ruiz \cite{Ruiz}.

 The situation becomes significantly more difficult if the overlapping structure of the self-similar IFS $\mathcal{I}$ is complicated, for instance, when some of the maps of the IFS share the same fixed point.
 Let $(t_i)_{i=1}^N\in\mathbb{R}^N$ be a vector with pairwise different entries.
 For every $i\in\{1,\ldots,N\}$, let $n_i\geq1$ be an integer.
 For every $j\in\{1,\ldots,n_i\}$, let $\lambda_{i,j}\in(0,1)$.
 Consider the following self-similar IFS on the real line: